aimeele97/bike_sale_analysis/README.md

 10. How does customer segmentation (based on RFM analysis) impact overall sales performance?

 ## Key Findings

-- **Sales Trends**: Peak sales occurred in 2017, with a decline in 2018.
-Investigate underlying causes for this trend.
+- 2017 was the best-selling year, but there has been a decline since then, with a notable drop in sales starting in June 2018.
-- **Market Leadership**: New York contributed about 65% of total revenue.
+- New York contributed about 65% of total revenue.
 Targeted marketing efforts should focus on this state.
-- **Monthly Patterns**: No consistent seasonal trends were observed; sales peaks varied significantly by state.
-- **Product Performance**: Cruisers accounted for 29% of total sales, with Electra being the top brand.
+- Cruisers accounted for 29% of total sales, with Electra being the top brand.
-- **Customer Segmentation**: 44% of customers were regulars, highlighting opportunities for enhanced loyalty programs.
+- 44% of customers were regulars, highlighting opportunities for enhanced loyalty programs.

 ## Recommendations for Future Growth

-To reverse the downward trend and capitalize on market potential, consider the following strategies:

-- **Targeted Marketing**: Investigate the reasons for the sales decline post-2017 and implement focused marketing campaigns, especially in New York.
-- **Inventory Management**: Utilize data analytics to optimize inventory levels based on peak ordering times.
-- **Customer Engagement**: Develop loyalty programs, introduce seasonal promotions, and enhance the online shopping experience.
-- **Staff Training**: Invest in employee training and establish a feedback loop to ensure excellent customer service.
+- Since New York is the largest market and a major revenue contributor, it’s crucial to enhance our presence there.
+Strategies should include targeted marketing campaigns, improving customer engagement, and forming partnerships with local businesses to boost sales.
+- Consider promotional campaigns specifically for cruisers to capitalize on this strong market segment.
+- Strengthen customer retention through enhanced loyalty programs that reward frequent purchases and engagement.
+-
 ## Sample SQL Queries Used in the Analysis

 Here are a few SQL queries that were instrumental in deriving the insights: